💰Economic Model

 Provide Liquidity: Earn SIR rewards to offset dilution

-Do Both: LP and stake earned SIR for maximum benefit (no dilution + ETH dividends)
+Do Both: LP and stake earned SIR for maximum benefit (no dilution + dividends)

 Protocol-Owned Liquidity

-SIR implements a groundbreaking approach where 9% of every TEA deposit becomes permanent protocol-owned liquidity (POL).
+On Ethereum and HyperEVM, 4.9% of every TEA deposit becomes permanent protocol-owned liquidity (POL).
 This POL never withdraws and continuously earns fees, creating a growing foundation that reduces reliance on temporary incentives over time.
+On MegaETH, POL is optional — LPs can opt out of the fee by locking their deposit for a period of time instead.

 Economic Alignment